betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 vini3019:
 Just want to share with you guys some of my thinks...

 Recently I was fighting very hard against mid throttle "side effects" like mid throttle oscillations and yaw twitches (not talking about cases where the issue remains with zero PIDs).
 I realized that all those issues started when I switched to "over powered " builds where the motors were stronger, props lighter, frames lighter and smaller (with less inertia).
-I remember that when I was runnig Sunnysky 2204 for example, it was very easy to tune.
+I remember that when I was running Sunnysky 2204 for example, it was very easy to tune.
 I was able to push P and D very high without any problems.
 Yes, those motors are relatively weak with lower torque and slow acceleration.
 Then I switched to Cobra 2204/2206 and here it started (mid throttle oscillations) but it still was tunable.
-Today I am running Cobra Champion 2205 2300 and it becomes realy hard to deal with those side effects with just try to tune them out.
-Trying several ways to solve this issue I realised that there are two most effective ways:
+Today I am running Cobra Champion 2205 2300 and it becomes really hard to deal with those side effects with just try to tune them out.
+Trying several ways to solve this issue I realized that there are two most effective ways:

 1. Slightly heavier props but still efficient like HQ5x4x4 instead of HQ5x4x3
 2. Mechanical damping for FC (soft mounting).
 And I found it useful not only for sensitive gyros.